18th Avenue station (IND Culver Line): History

-This station opened at 3:00 a.m. on March 16, 1919, as part of the opening of the first section of the BMT Culver Line.
+This station opened at 3:00 a.m. on March 16, 1919, as part of the opening of the first section of the BMT Culver Line as part of the Dual Contracts.
 The initial section began at the Ninth Avenue station and ended at the Kings Highway station.
 The line was operated as a branch of the Fifth Avenue Elevated line, with a free transfer at Ninth Avenue to the West End Line into the Fourth Avenue Subway.
 The opening of the line resulted in reduced travel times between Manhattan and Kings Highway.
 Construction on the line began in 1915, and cost a total of $3.3 million.

 Trains from this station began using the Fourth Avenue Subway to the Nassau Street Loop in Lower Manhattan when that line opened on May 30, 1931.
 The Fifth Avenue Elevated was closed on May 31, 1940, and elevated service ceased stopping here.

 On October 30, 1954, the connection between the IND South Brooklyn Line at Church Avenue and the BMT Culver Line at Ditmas Avenue opened.
 With the connection completed, all service at the stations on the former BMT Culver Line south of Ditmas Avenue, including this one, were from then on served by IND trains.

 From June 1968 to 1987, express service on the elevated portion of the line from Church Avenue to Kings Highway operated in the peak direction (to Manhattan AM; to Brooklyn PM), with some F trains running local and some running express.
 During this time period, this station was used as an express station.
 Express service ended in 1987, largely due to budget constraints and complaints from passengers at local stations.
 Express service on the elevated Culver Line was ended due to necessary structural work, but never restored.

 From June 7, 2016, to May 1, 2017, the southbound platform at this station was closed for renovations, with southbound trains stopping on the center track using the Manhattan-bound platform.
-The Manhattan-bound platform was closed for a longer period of time, from May 22, 2017 until July 30, 2018, and Manhattan-bound trains stopped on the center track using the Coney Island-bound platform.
+The Manhattan-bound platform was closed for a longer period of time, from May 22, 2017, until July 30, 2018, and Manhattan-bound trains stopped on the center track using the Coney Island-bound platform.